Body Implant Surgery

-Barry L. Eppley, MD, DMD has the most extensive body implant experience of any Indianapolis plastic surgeon in creating increased muscular volume from the chest down to the calfs.
-To learn more about these procedures, please read the respective information below.
+Barry L. Eppley, MD, DMD has the most extensive body implant experience of any plastic surgeon in creating increased muscular volume from the chest down to the calves.

 MOST BODY IMPLANTS ARE MUSCLE ENHANCERS

 Increasing the size of certain body muscle, or muscular enhancement, is the objective of most body implants.
 Other than breast implants (which is not a muscular enhancer), the most commonly recognized body implants include pectoral, buttock and calf implants.
 While once viewed as unusual or rare procedures, body implant surgery today is fairly common as implant materials and surgical techniques have improved.
 This has also lead to new innovative implants and areas for augmentation such as arm (biceps and triceps), deltoid and hip implants.
 While fat injection augmentation has a valuable role in the enhancement of certain body areas, synthetic implants offer a permanent and assured solution to body augmentation that has the trade-off of an implanted synthetic material and a longer recovery.

 Muscle implants are used to surgically build-out or augment an underdeveloped or deficient area of muscle in the body.
 These muscle ‘weaknesses’ can be caused by a congenital defect, a traumatic injury, or more commonly, an aesthetic desire for improvement in one’s self-esteem.
 Aesthetic desires for body implants come from an inability to build up the muscle adequately through exercise, and/or a disproportion to the rest of the body.
 There are also recent fashion and cultural influences that have increased the desires for larger chests and buttocks.
 Congenital defects that lead some patients to receive body implants can include club foot, chest wall deformities from Pectus and Poland’s syndrome (pectoral implants) and Sprengel’s deformity (deltoid implants).